Out of Many Scattered Things: Epistolaric Empiricism

 Dear Dr. Geiszler,

 Your credentials are extremely misleading.
-This is not what I was expecting.
+This is NOT what I was expecting.

 Sincerely,